cecat/CeC-HA-Addons/addons/yamcam3/README.md

                                 # DEBUG->INFO->WARNING->ERROR->CRITICAL
   ffmpeg_debug: false           # Log ffmpeg stderr (a firehose - includes errors and info)
                                 #   Must also have log_level set to DEBUG
+  exclude_groups:               # Groups we don't want to report (or log), e.g.,
+    - group1                    #   the 'silence' group can be noisy...
+    - group2

 mqtt:
   host: "x.x.x.x"               # Your MQTT server (commonly the IP addr of your HA server)